Classically Time-Controlled Quantum Automata: Definition and Properties: Definition and Basic Properties

-This first na\"ive definition allowing any arbitrary time-schedule, allows arbitrary power to CTQA, as exemplified by the following theorem. \begin{theorem} If the time-schedule is not restricted, there exists a bounded-error CTQA deciding the Halting problem with $\epsilon=0$. \end{theorem} \begin{proof} Let $\texttt{HALT}$ be the language denoting the halting problem, that is, a string $x\in \texttt{HALT}$ if and only $x$ is a reasonable encoding using an alphabet $\Sigma$ of a Turing machine $N$ and a string $w$ such that $M$ halts on input $w$.
+The na\"ive definition of CTQA given in this section, allowing any arbitrary time-schedule, allows arbitrary power to CTQA, as exemplified by the following theorem. \begin{theorem} If the time-schedule is not restricted, there exists a bounded-error CTQA deciding the Halting problem with $\epsilon=0$. \end{theorem} \begin{proof} Let $\texttt{HALT}\subseteq\Sigma^*$ be the language denoting the halting problem with respect to a fixed alphabet $\Sigma$, that is, a string $x\in \texttt{HALT}$ if and only $x$ is a reasonable encoding using an alphabet $\Sigma$ of a Turing machine $N$ and a string $w$ such that $N$ halts on input $w$.
 We construct a CTQA $M=(Q,\Sigma,\{H_\sigma\}_{\sigma\in\Sigma},\tau,s,A,R)$ recognizing $\texttt{HALT}$.